sensibleclown/sensibleclown.github.io/_posts/2023-01-15-two-numbers-addition-in-rust.md

 If the current sum is less than the target sum, the left pointer is incremented.
 If the current sum is greater than the target sum, the right pointer is decremented.

-After the while loop completes, if no pair of elements that add up to the target sum is found, the function
+After the while loop completes, if no pair of elements that add up to the target sum is found, the function returns an empty vector.

+This is a implementation of Two pointer algorithm to find two number sum in a array which matches target sum, which is a O(n) time complexity algorithm.

 ### Solution 3
 ```rust